Transitional Relief and Supporting Small Business Relief 2023

 Transitional relief limits how much your bill can change each year as a result of business rates revaluation.
 This means changes to your bill are phased in gradually.

-- rates go up by more than a certain amount
+You were eligible for transitional relief scheme if your rates went up by more than a certain amount from 2022-23 to 2023-24.

 How much your bill can change by